terraref/documentation/user/using-betydb.md

 ### About BETYdb

 [BETYdb]({{book.BETYdb_URL}}) is used to manage and distribute agricultural and ecological data.
-It contains phenotype and agronomic data includeing plot locations and other geolocations of interest \(e.g. fields, rows, plants\).
+It contains phenotype and agronomic data including plot locations and other geolocations of interest \(e.g. fields, rows, plants\).

 ### Requesting access